EPCCed/Intro-to-HPC/content/Week3_Parallel_Computing/Parallel_Programming.md

 - how can you combine them?
 - which workers need to phone each other, when and how often?

 You do not need to provide a clear-cut answer.
 Instead, list the things that you think need to be considered and why.
-Discuss your ideas with your fellow learners.

 ### Extra Exercises
 In fact, sending a message can be implemented in two different ways: